Algorithms for Dynamic Computational Geometry with Applications: Introduction

 \section{Introduction}

+Computational geometry is generally concerned with geometric properties of some object that is usually a set~$S$ of static points; less often, a set of line segments, curves, or surfaces.
+Examples of such properties include finding \begin{itemize} \item the nearest pair of distinct members of $S$; \item the diameter of $S$; \item the convex hull of $S$; \item maximal subsets of (exactly or approximately) collinear members of $S$ \item subsets of $S$ that are (exactly or approximately) congruent to, or similar to, a given set of points, \end{itemize} et al. Readers needing more background in computational geometry may find useful such sources as~\cite{PrepAndShamos,BT, deBergEtal}.

 M.J.
-Atallah's paper~\cite{Atallah} presented efficient sequential algorithms for a variety of problems in computational geometry concerned with systems of point--objects in motion in Euclidean space $\R^d$; it was assumed for each object that its motion was described in each coordinate by known polynomials of time.
-Parallel versions of these algorithms were studied in~\cite{BM89a,BM89b,BMR98}.
-In the current paper, we introduce efficient algorithms for additional problems in dynamic computational geometry, and discuss applications.
+Atallah's paper~\cite{Atallah} introduced ``dynamic computational geometry," presenting efficient sequential algorithms for a variety of geometric problems concerned with systems of point--objects that are in simultaneous motion in Euclidean space $\R^d$; it was assumed for each object that its motion was described in each coordinate by known polynomials of time.
+Parallel versions of these algorithms were studied in~\cite{BM89a,BM89b,BMR98,BMR99}.
+Another paper concerned with geometric properties of moving objects is~\cite{TraEtal}.
+The term ``dynamic" is also applied to the study of a system of objects in which, over time, objects are inserted or deleted from the system, but this is not what is studied in the current paper.

+In the current paper, we introduce efficient sequential and coarse grained parallel algorithms for additional problems in dynamic computational geometry (as introduced in~\cite{Atallah}), and discuss applications.
+Problems considered are: \begin{itemize} \item The ``Too Close" problem: When, if ever, is the earliest time that one of our point objects,~$q_1$, is too close to any other of our point objects,~$q_j$?
+For moving objects, this seems to have safety implications. \item The ``Too Far" problem: When, if ever, is the earliest time that one of our point objects,~$q_1$, is too far from any other of our point objects,~$q_j$?
+This seems to have implications for the ability to communicate or the ability to attack. \item The ``3 Aligned" problem: When, if ever, is the earliest time that one of our point objects,~$q_1$, is (approximately or exactly) collinear with any two others,~$q_i$ and~$q_j$.
+This seems to have implications for the ability to communicate or the ability to attack. \end{itemize}